 Insomnia can also be differentiated depending on its duration.
 It can last for one night up to a few weeks, in which case it is short-term or acute insomnia.
 If it lasts for three nights in a row for up to a month or more, it is long-term or chronic insomnia.

-Insomnia may lead to sleepiness during the day, fatigue, irritability and weak muscle movement.
+Insomnia may lead to sleepiness during the day, fatigue, irritability, and weak muscle movement.
 People with insomnia may also find it difficult to concentrate.
 Consequently, their performance at work or at school deteriorates.

 There are many things that may cause insomnia.
 Some of these factors are:

 Stress due to a big change in life like a new job or the loss of a job could be a reason why a person does not get sleep.
-A divorce or the loss of a loved one is also big changes in life that could result in insomnia.
+A divorce or the loss of a loved one is also big change in life that could result in insomnia.

 • Psychiatric condition